 YOUR SAFETY AND FUTURE OF THIS RIDE DEPENDS ON YOU

-“ABIDE BY OUR RULES OF THE ROAD / RIDE”
+“ABIDE BY THE RULES OF THE ROAD / RIDE”

 “SHARE THE ROAD” MEANS VEHICLES SHARE THE ROAD WITH CYCLISTS AND CYCLISTS SHARE THE ROAD WITH VEHICLES